Kinetic Energy Calculator

 What is a kinetic energy calculator?

 A kinetic energy calculator determines the energy of any moving object.
 It does this by using the object’s mass and its velocity.
 It uses the kinetic energy equation, KE = 1/2 mv² to provide the energy in joules.
-This is a useful calculator for students, engineering, or anybody exploring any movement in motion, kinetic energy can be determined easily and quickly for practical use.
+This is a useful calculator for students, engineering, or anybody exploring any movement in motion, KE can be determined easily and quickly for practical use.

 How do I calculate kinetic energy?